 However, note that Rebag is just a middleman, so you’re definitely missing out on some profit margin.

 Crossroads Trading is another resale option that is available online and at physical stores.

 However, Crossroads is a bit more exclusive when it comes to what pieces they accept.

 They’re specifically looking for items that are designer, name-brand, and current trends, but they make it easy to send off a whole bunch of items to have examined.

-If your items are accepted, you receieve compensation based on the sale price.
+If Crossroads Trading accepts your items, you receive compensation based on the sale price.

 You can choose to get 50% as a store credit or 30% as a direct credit.
 The items they don’t want will either be sent back or you can have them donated.